fdcl-gwu/Motor_Tests/README.md

 - inputVolt2cmd_send.py does the calculations of inputVolt2cmd.py and sends the command to the ESC.
 - escVolt2cmd_send.py reads voltage from the ESC, takes the desired force and calculates the proper command.
 It continuously updates the command based on the changing voltage.
 - escVot2cmd.py simulates the behavior of escVolt2cmd_send.py by predicting the voltage change from a command change.

+# Making your own analysis script
+If you want to make your own analysis script, there are a few things to keep in mind:
+* The ESC is sending bad data if the maxPWM value is less than 255 so you will need to filter out those data points
+* The data includes a few seconds where the motor is not spinning.
+It is a good idea to filter out all data with rpm value below a certain min rpm (e.g. 10)
+* There is a risetime on the load cell so you will also need to cut all data within the risetime.
+Risetime will differ for each loadcell, but for our setup, removing the first 150 data points (after all the other filtering) was sufficient.

 Data from the following motors are included:
 - robbe Roxxy BL-Motor 2827-35, 760kv.
 10x4.5 prop